Amy M. Lieberman

 It is well established that deaf children without access to language from an early age are at-risk for delays in language, literacy, and other academic outcomes throughout their school years and beyond.
 Despite the recognized importance of early language acquisition as a foundation for later learning, little is known about how sign language is processed by deaf children, and how processing efficiency may affect the development of vocabulary and other linguistic skills.
 These issues are particularly important in light of the fact that the vast majority of deaf children are born to hearing parents and thus are not exposed to sign language from birth.
 My research aims to understand how sign language is acquired and processed both by typical learners and by those who acquire language under atypical circumstances.
 My work is funded by the National Institutes of Health/National Institute on Deafness and Communication Disorders (R01DC015272).

-Read more about my research and my lab, the Language Acquisition and Visual Attention lab, here.
+Read more about my research and the Language Acquisition and Visual Attention lab.

 What does joint attention look like in interactions between deaf children and their parents?